 In 2008, California voters adopted Proposition 11, which transferred from the Legislature to a 14-member Citizen Redistricting Commission (Redistricting Commission) the authority to draw election district lines for the Legislature and the Board of Equalization.
-The stated purpose of Prop.
+The purpose of Prop.
 11 was to eliminate the "partisan battles" of the Legislature and substitute an independent process that would be open and ensure "fair representation" of all Californians.
 (Ballot Pamp., Gen. Elec.
 (Nov.
 4, 2008) text of Prop.
 11, p.
 137, sec.
 2.)
-To ensure that Prop.
-11 achieved these goals, it specifically amended the California Constitution to require that the members of the Redistricting Commission be "independent from legislative influence and reasonably representative of the State's diversity."
+To achieve these goals, Prop.
+11 specifically amended the California Constitution to require that the members of the Redistricting Commission be "independent from legislative influence and reasonably representative of the State's diversity."
 (Cal.
 Const., art.
 XXI, § 2, subd. (c)(1).)
+In 2010, the California voters adopted Proposition 20, which expanded the Redistricting Commission's authority to draw election district lines to include the California congressional delegation.

 Plaintiffs contend that a statute included in Prop.
-11, which imptements its constitutional diversity requirement, conflicts with Prop.
+11, which implements its constitutional diversity requirement, conflicts with Prop.
 209, an earlier constitutional amendment that prohibits discrimination in state employment, contracting, and education.
 (Cal.
 Const., art.
 I, § 31.)

-Specifically, they challenge the validity of Government Code section 8252, subdivision (g) (Section 8252(g)), which establishes the criteria for appointing six of the fourteen members of the Redistricting Commission.
+Specifically, they challenge the validity of Government Code section 8252, subdivision (g)

+(Section 8252(g)), which establishes the criteria for appointing six of the fourteen members of the Redistricting Commission.
 (Ballot Pamp., Gen. Elec.
 (Nov.
 4, 2008) text of Prop.
 11, p.
 139.)
 To implement the constitutional requirement that the Redistricting Commission be "reasonably representative of the State's diversity," Section 8252(g) requires these six members "be chosen to ensure that the commission reflects this state's diversity, including, but not limited to, racial, ethnic, geographic, and gender diversity."
-(Id., § 8252, subd. (g).)
-Plaintiffs claim in their complaint that this provision is a facial violation of Prop.
+(Gov. Code, § 8252, subd. (g).)
+Plaintiffs claim that this provision is a facial violation of Prop.
 209 and is therefore invalid.

-The complaint, however, fails to state a cause of action as a matter of law.
+The operative First Amended Complaint (Complaint), however, fails to state a cause of action as a matter of law.
 First, by its terms Prop.
 209 does not apply to the appointment of the members of the Redistricting Commission.
-There is a well-recognized legal distinction between public employees, the selection of whom is governed by Prop.
-209, and public officers, the selection of whom is not.
-Under established case law, the Commissioners are public officers and not state employees.
-Thus, Prop.
-209 does not apply to Section 8252(g) in the first instance.
+There is a well-recognized distinction between public employees, the selection of whom is governed by Prop.
+209, and public officers, the selection of

+8252(g).
 Second, even if Prop.
 209 did govern the appointment of public officers, plaintiffs cannot meet the demanding standard required to establish a facial violation.
-By its terms, Section 8252(g) does not give preferential treatment to or discriminate against any individual or group on the basis of race or gender.
+Section 8252(g) does not govern the selection of the first eight Commissioners; their selection is governed by Section 8252, subdivision (b).
+This provision, as implemented by regulations promulgated by the State Auditor, only requires that the first eight Commissioners appreciate "California's diverse demographics and geography," and contains no requirement that the auditors consider either race or gender when selecting the pool from which those first eight Commissioners are chosen.
+Moreover, Section 8252(g) does not give preferential treatment to or discriminate against any individual or group on the basis of race or gender.
 Section 8252(g) does precisely the opposite by encouraging participation by individuals of all races and genders.
-Moreover, the six Commissioners appointed pursuant to the criteria in Section 8252(g) are considered together as a slate of six rather than individually, so there is no preference given to (or discrimination against) any individual person.
 Because the plaintiffs cannot state a claim alleging a facial violation of Prop.
-209, the State of California and the Redistricting Commission respectfully request that the Court dismiss the complaint, with prejuttice.
+209, the State of California and the Redistricting Commission request that the Court dismiss the complaint, without leave to amend.

-1 g

-2 tu

-3 tu

-4 d

-5 N

-6 c

-7 d

-8 a